Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Optimal Size of the BESS

 \subsection{Procedure for Searching for the Optimal BESS Size}

 The optimal BESS size in the OReP2HS is evaluated by a high-fidelity-simulation-based iterative search, as illustrated in Fig. \ref{fig:Solving}.

-The process begins by setting an initial BESS size, which includes two key parameters: battery capacity and charging/discharging rate.
-Then, the iterative search begins.
+The process begins by setting an initial BESS size, which includes two key parameters: battery capacity {($S_{\mathrm{BES}}^\mathrm{init}$)} and charging/discharging rate {(C).} Then, the iterative search begins.
 Three subroutines sequentially simulate and test the constraints of grid-forming ability, continuous operation during emergencies, and long-term energy balance.
-If any subroutine fails the test, the battery capacity is corrected according to the preset table (shown in Table \ref{tab:Preset}), and the subroutine is re-executed until it passes the test.
+If any subroutine fails the test, the battery capacity is corrected according to the preset table (shown in Table \ref{tab:Preset}), and the subroutine is re-executed until it passes the test. {In Table~\ref{tab:Preset}, the notation ($S_{\mathrm{BES}}^\mathrm{init}+\Delta S^\mathrm{BES}, 2\mathrm{C}$) represents a BESS configuration with a converter-to-capacity ratio of 2 C, meaning that the converter rated power is twice the battery energy capacity in MW per MWh.}

 The features of each subroutine are designed to address the specific aspects of the BESS sizing process, using different simulation models presented in Section \ref{sec:Model}.
 The grid-forming ability test simulates the daily operation of the OReP2HS using the proposed EMS and a refined model that accounts for the switching dynamics of the converters and the transient behaviors of PV, WTs, BESS, and ELs.
 The simulation employs a time step $\Delta t_{\text{sim}\_\text{GF}}$ of ten microseconds to capture these dynamics accurately.
 The energy balance test uses the simplified model that considers the transient behaviors of PV, WTs, BESS, and ELs but omits the switching dynamics of the converters.
 It performs a production simulation over a reference year with a time step $\Delta t_{\text{sim}\_\text{EB}}$ of one hundred microseconds.
 The simulation is parallelized over multiple CPUs to speed up the computation.
 The CODE test evaluates the maximal \textit{N}$-1$ fault scenarios for both the source and load of the OReP2HS using the refined model.
 The simulation time step $\Delta t_{\text{sim}\_N-1}$ for this test is the same as $\Delta t_{\text{sim}\_\text{GF}}$.
 Detailed flowcharts of each subroutine are presented in Fig. \ref{fig:Solving}.